darianchen/World-Map-Project/README.md

 ```
 ## Technologies, Libraries, APIs
 - Webpack: A module bundler that bundles JavaScript files and stylesheets
-- D3: A JavaScript library
+- D3: A JavaScript library that fetches and parses the JSON files
 - REST Countries: A RESTful API that gets information about countries